People

 Website: https://sites.google.com/view/davidgrossnickle/home

 David is a vertebrate paleontologist interested in how functional traits influence macroevolution.
-He is currently a post-doc at University of Washington with Sharlene Santana.
+He is now an Assistant Professor at the Oregon Institute of Technology.

 Jason J. Head